tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * [.env](Activities/06-Stu_Accident_Report_System/Unsolved/.env)

-If students are having difficulties, make sure of the following:
+If students are having difficulties, ensure the following:

 * The student has installed the `python-dotenv` package.
 This can be done by running the following command: